FuelLabs/intro-to-sway/README.md

 Sway is backed by a powerful compiler and toolchain that work to abstract away complexities and ensure that your code is working, safe, and performant.

-Part of what makes Sway so unique is the fantastic suite of tools surrounding it that help you turn a contract into a full-stack dapp:
+Part of what makes Sway so unique is the fantastic suite of tools surrounding it that help you turn a contract into a full-stack dapp which is all developed with each other in mind to help ensure the developer expereince is seemless and the best.

 - 📚 Sway Standard Library: A native library of helpful types and methods.